maxeymr/meanstack_docker/README.md

 # MEAN Stack with Docker

-## Setting up an image for code development

-## Document the step-by-step process from the initial installation to the final production
+## Setting up an image for code development.
+This documents the step-by-step process from the initial installation to the final production

 ### Setup Clients

 1. Make sure Docker, Docker Compose, and Node are installed.
-In a terminal, run the following commands to verify&
+In a terminal, run the following commands to verify

 ```
 docker -v